joshiraj-ds/FlowNote/README.md

-# FlowNote - Your second brain for notes and ideas
+# FlowNote

+FlowNote is a simple web-based note-taking application built using HTML, CSS, and JavaScript.

-## Problem
+## 🚀 Project Overview
-Students need a simple tool to manage notes efficiently.
+This project helps users create and manage notes easily in their browser.
+It is designed as a clean and lightweight productivity tool.

-## Solution
+## ✅ Features

-FlowNote is a lightweight web-based Application.
-It is a personal app where you can store, organize and connect everything you learn or plan in one place.
+### Week 1
+- Basic project structure
+- Note creation functionality
+- Clean UI
+- GitHub deployment

+### Week 2
+- Improved UI design
+- Added delete functionality
+- Data saved using LocalStorage
+- Live deployment using GitHub Pages

-## Tech Stack
+## 🛠 Tech Stack
 - HTML
 - CSS
 - JavaScript

-## Week 1 Features
+- GitHub Pages (for deployment)

+## 🌐 Live Project
+The project is deployed and accessible online.

+## 📚 What I Learned
-- Project structure created
+- How to structure a web project properly
-- Working note creation system
-- Delete functionality
-- LocalStorage integration
+- How to use LocalStorage for saving data
-- Clean UI
+- How to manage versions using GitHub
+- How to deploy a project live

-## Future Plans
+## 🔮 Future Improvements
+Add search functionality
+Add images and links
+Organize ideas
+Offline Access
+Improve UI/UX
-- Add edit notes feature
+- Add edit note feature
 - Add search functionality
-- Add images and links
-- Organize ideas
-- Offline Access
-- Improve UI/UX
+- Improve responsiveness